Shouguang

 Shouguang (寿光 (壽光, Shòuguāng)) is a county-level city in the north-central part of Shandong Province, China, situated on the southwest shore of Laizhou Bay.
 Under the administration of the prefecture-level city of Weifang, it has 1,139,454 people residing within the municipality and its surrounding towns and villages as of the 2010 Census, even though the built-up (or metro) area is much smaller.

+It is also known as the 'home of vegetables' in China, owing to its large agricultural output.